The climate emergency and what to do about it

 The following is a composite list of measures from a variety of sources.

 1. Accept that climate change is urgent and desperately important - the most important problem that humanity has ever faced.

-2. Reduce CO2 emissions by 10% per year, based on the need to halve world CO2 emissions by 2030 (in line with the the IPCC SR15 report of Oct.
+2. Reduce CO2 emissions in developed (i.e. OECD) countries by 10% per year, as an exponential decline, based on the need to halve world CO2 emissions by 2030 (in line with the the IPCC SR15 report of Oct.
 2018) and the obligation of the most developed, most polluting countries to act with the most speed.